DFHack/dfhack/docs/guides/modding-guide.rst

 The structure of a full mod
 ---------------------------

+For reference, `Tachy Guns <https://www.github.com/wolfboyft/tachy-guns>`__ is a full mod that conforms to this guide.

 Create a folder for mod projects somewhere outside your Dwarf Fortress installation directory (e.g. ``/path/to/mymods/``) and use your mod IDs as the names for the mod folders within it.
 In the example below, we'll use a mod ID of